CjHare/systematic-trading/readme.md

 https://sonarcloud.io/api/badges/measure?key=com.systematic.trading:systematic-trading&metric=sqale_rating)](https://sonarcloud.io/dashboard/index/com.systematic.trading:systematic-trading)

 # Systematic Trading
+Systematic trading refers to a way of defining goals, rules and risk controls to methodically make trading decisions.
+The term systematic trading covers manual, full or partial automation execution of trades.
+Although technical systematic systems are more common, there are also systems using fundamental data.
+Systematic trading includes both high frequency trading and slower types of investment such as systematic trend following and passive index tracking.

 ## What?
 An application for the analysis and comparison of trading strategies over an equity's historical time period.